Bryce Papenbrook

 Bryce Papenbrook (born February 24, 1986), sometimes credited as Bryce Rothstein, is an American voice actor.
 He is a prolific performer, with hundreds of credits across film, television, and video games, and is known in particular for his work on English-language anime dubs.

 Early life

 Bryce Papenbrook's parents were both voice actors.
-At a young age, Bryce says he accompanied his father to a Power Rangers recording session.
+When he was a child, Bryce says he accompanied his father to a Power Rangers recording session.
 The director needed a child voice actor, and the senior Papenbrook volunteered his son—"that was it, I was a voice actor," said the younger Papenbrook.

 Papenbrook attended UCLA for political science and philosophy.
 He planned to go to law school and also trained in martial arts, contemplating a career as a Muay Thai fighter.
 But he had already booked a voice acting role and instead decided to focus on his voice acting career.

 Career

 Papenbrook is best known for his work in English dubs of Japanese anime.
 His credits are numerous and he has voiced both major characters and a multitude of smaller roles.
-Some of his most famous roles include Eren Yeager in Attack on Titan and Kirito in Sword Art Online.

 Papenbrook has also worked in film, non-Japanese animation, and has dozens of credits in video games.